 Interviews with Indicator 14 respondents to examine service patterns over time for those who reported being engaged in meaningful post school activities and for those who reported being under-engaged or unengaged in meaningful post school activities were postponed allowing time for putting into place a more reliable means to contact possible interviewees and improve sample size for this exploration.
-The new sample group is intended to be 2023 exiters who complete the survey in 2024.
+A question asking for interest in an interview or focus group and requesting contact information for that purpose was added to the PSO survey.
+We will collect this information for two survey years before performing student interviews/focus groups.
+The new sample group is intended to be 2023 and 2024 exiters who complete the survey in 2024 and 2025.